Tainted Harvest: An e360 Special Report/Part II

 Sun Zhong, the director of the China Grain Yida Institute and a member of the Hunan Agricultural Product Market Monitoring and Early Warning Expert Committee, confirms that despite the discovery of heavy metals in Hunan’s rice, the provincial government still set a production target of more than 66 billion pounds of grain.
 Despite government encouragement to grow more, Hunan’s farmers, Sun Zhong said, are worried that they won’t be able to sell the rice the government wants them to grow.
 Documents submitted to the provincial People’s Political Conference reveal that the number of Hunanese agricultural products rejected by out-of-province buyers due to contamination is increasing.

 Cadmium pollution in soil cannot be cleaned up quickly, and Sun Zhong still hopes the government will come up with a long-term plan.
 But, according to a bulletin on Hunan’s farmland quality issued by the Hunan Agricultural Department at the end of 2012, heavy metal pollution in the province continues to get worse, with once-isolated patches of contamination spreading to affect larger areas, and pollution is creeping from the outskirts of the cities into the countryside.

-China has only 10 percent of the world’s arable land from which to feed a population that accounts for nearly 20 percent of the world’s people.
+Heavy metal pollution is getting worse and is moving from city outskirts into the countryside.China has only 10 percent of the world’s arable land from which to feed a population that accounts for nearly 20 percent of the world’s people.
 As the world’s biggest rice grower and consumer, China has been a net rice exporter in recent decades, mainly to Asia and Africa.
 But food production in China is threatened by a number of factors.
 In late 2013, a national soil report published by China’s Ministry of Land said that arable land was continuing to be lost to pollution, urbanization, and industrialization.
 The report pointed out that 0.2 percent of arable land had been lost from these causes in the three years up to 2009, and pollution by heavy metals or other contaminants had rendered 2.5 percent of China’s land unfit for agriculture.
 The vice minister, Wang Shiyuan, admitted that a further 8.2 million acres of arable land was moderately polluted.
 Land that was still in use, moreover, was suffering from a combination of heavy metal pollution, pesticides, and chemical fertilizer, which reduces organic soil content and impacts both the quantity and quality of harvests.

 The government has set a “red line” of 297 million acres of arable land to be protected in order to ensure China’s food security, but the situation continues to deteriorate.
 Lack of regulation, or lack of enforcement in many areas, allows untreated wastewater to be used to irrigate farmland, and the dumping of slag and sludge by industrial enterprises continues.

 The government has consistently refused to make comprehensive soil pollution data public.
 In 2013, a Beijing lawyer Dong Zhengwei requested the data, including information on causes, and methods for dealing with it, from the Ministry of Environmental Protection.
 The request was refused, on the grounds that the data was a “state secret.”
 A strong public reaction to this refusal was one of the factors behind the release of limited information at the end of 2013, and, despite its lack of detail, the data released caused widespread concern.